Zhanneta Metallidi: Biography

 She was born in Leningrad, and studied with Galina Ustvol'skaya in Leningrad and with Orest Yevlakhov at the Leningrad Conservatory.

-Ater completing her education, Metallidi worked at the Leningrad Drama Institute as an accompanist and began composing incidental music for plays.
+After completing her education, Metallidi worked at the Leningrad Drama Institute as an accompanist and began composing incidental music for plays.
 In 1960 she took a position teaching at a children's music school and began to compose in other genres.

 Death

-She died on June 7, 2019 in St. Petersburg at the age of 85.
+She died on June 7, 2019, in St. Petersburg at the age of 85.

 Works

 Metallidi composed for orchestra, chamber ensemble and chorus.
 She was noted for children's music.
 Selected works include: